daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - a *unitless* measure; will be the same no matter how these variables are measured.

-Note: Think of responsiveness when talking about elasticity.
-Actually it's a measure from physics having to do with rubber bands, they tell me.
+\textcolor{gray}{Think of *responsiveness* when talking about elasticity.
+Actually it's a measure from physics having to do with rubber bands, they tell me.}

-Adv, maths: Strictly speaking we are talking about the limit of these responses, i.e., derivatives. \
+\textcolor{RawSienna}{Advanced footnote}^[Strictly speaking we are talking about the limit of these responses, i.e., derivatives. \
-  The elasticity is basically the derivative of $ln(y)$ with respect to $ln(x)$; useful to know if you want to run a regression computing an elasticity, or if you want to interpret such a regression.
+  The elasticity is basically the derivative of $ln(y)$ with respect to $ln(x)$; useful to know if you want to run a regression computing an elasticity, or if you want to interpret such a regression.]

-***
+\bigskip

-- If a 5\% fall in the price of oranges typically results in a 10\% increase in quantity bought
+- If a 5\% fall in the price of oranges typically results in a 10\% increase in quantity bought,
 - we say that each percent fall in the price of oranges leads to an increase in sales of about 2 percent.
-- i.e., the ‘‘elasticity’’ of orange sales with respect to price is about 2
+- I.e., the ‘‘elasticity’’ of orange sales with respect to price is about 2,

-    - Note: elasticities may not be constant; they may depend on the starting point
-    - ... e.g., linear demand implies a different price elasticity at each point
+*Note that elasticities may not be constant*; they may depend on the starting point;  e.g., linear demand implies a different price elasticity at each point.

 [comment]: <> (101BB)